This post may contain affiliate links. Please read my disclosure policy.

 Roasted Fennel Wedges with Parmesan

 - 2 ½ pounds (1135 g) fresh fennel, 3 or 4 small bulbs

 - 3 tablespoons (45 ml) extra-virgin olive oil

 - 3 garlic cloves, pressed or smashed into a paste with a large knife

 - 1 teaspoon chopped fresh rosemary

 - Pinch of crushed red chili pepper

-- 8 ounces fresh whole milk mozzarella, shredded or sliced thinly
+- 8 ounces (225 g) fresh whole milk mozzarella, shredded or sliced thinly

 - 1 tablespoon chopped Italian parsley

 - Boil the fennel for 1 minute in a pot of lightly salted water.
-Drain well.
+Drain well and pat dry.

 - Pour the oil mixture over the fennel and toss well so that each piece is evenly coated.
 Cover the fennel with the mozzarella cheese, then sprinkle the bread crumbs over.
 Sprinkle with the parmesan.

-- Bake 25 minutes, until the cheese is browned and bubbling.
+- Bake 25-30 minutes, until the fennel is tender, and the cheese is browned and bubbling.
 Sprinkle with the parsley and some of the fennel frond leaves and serve.

 - Make ahead: The fennel can be prepped and arranged in a baking dish with the cheese and refrigerated up to 2 days before roasting.